rouseguy/MacHack/software.md

 7. syntax highlighting in oh-my-zsh
 6. git from homebrew
 7. sometimes, color might be messed up in iterm.
 Select color scheme using: http://iterm2colorschemes.com
 8. (Another tip to fix color scheme is to set contrast level)
+9. exa - a replacement for ls

 **Utilities**